-How do I read the Microsoft 365 Cloud Security scan results?
+How do I read the Microsoft 365 Security assessment results?

 Every finding carries the baseline control ID so the upstream rationale can be looked up at any time.